 Since most parents don’t rely on their children financially, life insurance usually isn’t necessary — and a 529 plan may offer better financial protection.

 However, there are a few cases where it’s worth considering buying a policy for your child:

 - Your child is the breadwinner of the family.

 - You have several investments in your child’s name.

 - Your child has a serious health condition, and you want to lock in life insurance at an early age.

 - You’re hoping to secure a low premiums while your child is young.

 Is there a perfect age to get life insurance?

 No. Many people get life insurance after a major milestone, such as having kids, buying a house, getting a new job or getting married.
-But the level of coverage you need will depend on your income, expenses and needs — and it might make sense to adjust your coverage as you age.
+However, the younger and healthier you are the lower your life insurance rates will be.
+The level of coverage to buy will depend on your income, expenses and needs — and it might make sense to adjust your coverage as you age.

 |Age||Life events||Financial obligations||Types of insurance to consider|